wasmvision/wasmvision/README.md

 ### Linux

-You can download the latest release for Linux by looking under [Releases](https://github.com/wasmvision/wasmvision/releases) then clicking on the latest release.
+Download the latest release for Linux under [Releases](https://github.com/wasmvision/wasmvision/releases) by clicking on the latest release.

-Under the "Assets" click on the link for either "wasmvision-linux-amd64" or "wasmvision-linux-arm64" depending on your processor.
+Under "Assets" click on the link for either "wasmvision-linux-amd64" or "wasmvision-linux-arm64" depending on your processor.

 Extract the executable to your desired directory.